 - If the Clean Up Credential When Tab Closed for HTML Access setting is enabled in Horizon, only the last-opened Horizon desktop session appears in the sidebar.
 This limitation does not apply to application sessions.

-- Only the same type of sessions, sessions with the Multi-Session Mode setting enabled or sessions with the Multi-Session Mode setting disabled, appear in the sidebar.
+- Only the same type of sessions, sessions with the Multi-Session Mode setting selected or sessions with the Multi-Session Mode setting deselected, appear in the sidebar.